trans-travel/trans-travel/us/oh.md

  * Trans medical care is legal for adults and children.
  * Ohio has a religious exemption law that allows providers to deny some medical services.
+ * If HB68 is passed, Ohio would ban transition care for youth and go beyond most other bans of care and explicitly protect conversion therapy of trans youth, including placing significant restrictions upon mental health care, puberty blockers, hormone therapy, and surgery.

 ## Child Custody / Abuse